TomaTheLoser/PojavLauncher_IOS-NO-MICROSOFT-ACCOUNT-NEEDED/README.md

 ## Important note

-**PojavLauncher has been discontinued** and is no longer supported.
-Its successor is available [here](https://github.com/AngelAuraMC/Amethyst-iOS).
+**PojavLauncher has been continued with this fork.

 ## Introduction